-Completion of a Bachelor level Health Assessment course with a grade of "C" or better is required prior to NURS 6853 Pathophysiology for the Graduate Nurse Educator.
+Completion of an undergraduate bachelor's level Health Assessment course with a grade of "C" or better is required prior to NURS 6853 Pathophysiology for the Graduate Nurse Educator.

-Applicants without pre-requisite courses may be admitted but must complete Statistics and/or Health Assessment while completing the first twelve (12) hours of program-specific MSN course work.
+Applicants without pre-requisite courses may be admitted but must complete undergraduate bachelor's level Statistics and/or Health Assessment courses while completing the first twelve (12) hours of program-specific MSN course work.
 Students admitted without pre-requisite courses will not be allowed to proceed beyond twelve (12) credit hours of work within the degree program.

 Course Requirements - below is a table showing the courses required for the MSN courses in Lock Step Progression